 - Basileia seminars depending upon leaders, need and opportunity.

-- Week of October 15: First Cohort meetings
+- Week of October 14: Small group meetings

-- Week of October 22: Second Cohort meetings
+- Week of October 21: Small group meetings

-- Week of November 5: Final Cohort meetings
+- Week of November 18: Final Cohort meetings (if needed)

-The first module establishes discipleship or spiritual / Christian formation in the particular realities of creation and our created life, not merely ‘church life.’
-Eugene Peterson’s lovely sentence in chapter one from his Christ Plays in Ten Thousand Places, “Before we are ‘born again’ we are simply born,” forms the touchstone for module 1.
-Before we are re-created in Christ, we have been created by God in a created world, involving beauty, mystery and pain.
-But what does this mean for our understanding and practice of being a Christ follower?
-The gospel of the kingdom takes seriously our identity as created beings in a material world.
+The first module establishes discipleship or spiritual / Christian formation in the particular realities of creation and our created life, not only ‘church life.’
+“Before we are ‘born again’ we are simply born,” forms the touchstone for Module 1.
+(Eugene Peterson’s lovely sentence from his Christ Plays in Ten Thousand Places.)
+The gospel of the kingdom takes seriously our identity as created beings in a created world.
+"Matter matters."

 You are required to buy the primary texts but you will be provided the selected readings either scanned or photocopied.

-- Of Gods and Men directed by Xavier Beauvois; Making Peace with Creation directed by Dr. Iwan Russell-Jones
+- Of Gods and Men directed by Xavier Beauvois; 'Paris I Love You' directed by Alexander Payne, Babette's Feast directed by Gabriel Axel

 - Christ Plays in Ten Thousand Places, Chapter 2: ‘Christ Plays in History’ (pp.131-161) Eugene Peterson